FTC-23206/.github/docs/_pond/01b-getting-started.md

 1. Use FTC Dashboard to try the correct configuration
    1. Connect your computer to your robot wifi
-   2. Open <http://192.168.43.1:8080/dash> on web browser
+   2. Open <http://192.168.43.1:8080/dash>{:target="_blank" rel="noopener"} on web browser
    3. Configure `Chassis` motors to match your robot hub configuration
-2. Run The robot (see section below for configuration)
+   4. Run the robot drive operation and verify it runs correctly (see section below for configuration troubleshooting)

-### Motors  Configuration Troubleshooting
+2. Once you have the correct configuration, update the code to match your temporary configuration

+> **Motors  Configuration Troubleshooting**
+>
-(Pending)
+> (Pending)
+{: .notice--warning}

 ### Sample Code Walkthrough